bodik/sner4/README.md

 #### Agent

-Agent provides communication and execution layer for plugins implementing various tools wrappers.
-Generally, handles task query/assignment and results delivery.
-Allows to execute in default (continuous), one-time or manual assignment, handles process management features (gracefull shutdown - SIGUSR1, immediate termination - SIGTERM), supports fine-graned workload routing via capabilities metadata.
+Agent provides communication and execution layer for plugins implementing various tools wrappers and supports fine-graned workload routing via capabilities metadata (DEPRECATED).

 For currently available plugins see `sner/plugin/*/agent.py`

 #### Server: Scheduler

-Scheduler provides workload configuration container, distribution mechanism and rate-limiting scheduling.
+Scheduler provides workload configuration management and distribution with heatmap based rate-limiting scheduling.

 * **Queue** -- a list of targets and coresponding agent module and scheduling attributes container.
 Each module has a different config and target specification, see corresponding module implementation for details.

 * **Excl** (exclusion) -- CIDR or regex targets exclusion specifications.
-During continuous recons, some parts of monitored networks must be avoided for policy, operations or security reasons.
-Exclusions are used during the assignment phase (not enqueue phase) because exclusion list might change between time of queue setup and target selection, scheduler silently discards all targets matching any configured exclusion during assignment creation process.
+Used during job assignment phase when scheduler silently discards targets according to the list.

-* **Job** -- workload unit object, eg. assignment and agent output tuple.
+* **Job** -- workload unit object, eg. assignment and output tuple.

 * **Heatmap**, **Readynet** -- internal structures for rate-limited target selection.